 - Choose a Solr-as-a-Service solution and eliminate all of your pains

-From a cost standpoint, the first two options of the Do-it-Yourself or DIY will take valuable time and effort that could be devoted to more customer-focused tasks like building a better customer search experience.
-In our Managed Solr Search vs. Do-it-Yourself blog post, we estimated a range of cost savings resulting from going with the SearchStax solution as follows:
+From a cost standpoint, the first two options of the Do-it-Yourself (DIY) will take valuable time and effort that could be devoted to more customer-focused tasks like building a better customer search experience.
+In our Managed Solr Search vs. Do-it-Yourself blog post, we estimated a range of cost savings from the SearchStax solution as follows:

 - Setting up Solr – $9,000 to $47,000